hendrtd/engr-1110/docs/modules/m1/zybook-duedate.md

 You must complete **and submit** the associated zyBook assignment by clicking on the *Load in new window* button below.
-For full credit you must complete and submit the associated zyBook assignment by the **last Friday of the module**.
+To receive credit you must complete and submit the associated zyBook assignment by the **last day of the module** (the coming Thursday).
-You may submit on the last Saturday of the module for a 25% penalty, and on the last Sunday of the module for a 50% penalty.
-No work will be accepted after the last Sunday of the module.

-**Use the dates in Canvas as your guide to submitting zyBook assignments, not the dates in the zyBook itself.**

 Here are a few FAQs from zyBooks that you may find helpful when completing and submitting zyBook assignments.